 The Cove – Dumbo

 Located between Empire-Fulton Ferry and the Main Street Lot, this beautiful rocky cove gives you direct access to the water.
 It's a great place to catch a glimpse of birds, waterfowl and aquatic creatures.
-Download a field guide from the park's website and explore the area on your own or participate in one of the conservancy's weekend seining programs for kids.
+Explore the area on your own or participate in one of the conservancy's weekend seining programs for kids.

 Main Street – Dumbo